 Transcript

-What I’ve drawn up here on the blackboard is a cut-down version of one of the reports that we provide to our strategic financial advisory clients on a quarterly basis.
-It’s looking at cash flow, and specifically we’re just looking at a couple of key elements of the operating cash flow.
+What I’ve drawn on the video blackboard (and repeated in an image above) is a cut-down version of one of the reports that I provide to my business coaching clients, on either a Monthly or Quarterly basis (there’s another example below).
+It’s looking at Cash Flow, and specifically we’re just looking at a couple of key elements of the operating cash flow.

 I want to talk about this, not just in terms of numbers, but in terms of the emotional impact that has on you as a business, as a business owner, and importantly the two key things that I did with this client to improve their cash flow.